racheldmarron/secure-password-generator/README.md

 ```

 ## How This Was Acheieved

-By using JavaScript, I was able to pass all acceptance criteria.
-I created variables for password requirements (uppercase, lowercase, number, special characters).
+<ul><li>By using JavaScript, I was able to pass all acceptance criteria.
+I created variables for password requirements (uppercase, lowercase, number, special characters).<li>
-I then was able to create a function to generate the password.
-Along the way, it asks the employee criteria on which requirements they would like to include and how many characters they want the password to be.
-In case the employee chose no requirements, or the incorrect number of characters (minimum or maximum), the employee would receive an error message to try again.
-Once all criteria were accepted, the random password would generate to the employee's specifications in the box on the page.
+<li>I then was able to create a function to generate the password.</li>
+<li>Along the way, it asks the employee criteria on which requirements they would like to include and how many characters they want the password to be.</li>
+<li>In case the employee chose no requirements, or the incorrect number of characters (minimum or maximum), the employee would receive an error message to try again.</li>
+<li>Once all criteria were accepted, the random password would generate to the employee's specifications in the box on the page.</li></ul>

 ## Visual Representations